Black Moor Fancy Goldfish For Coldwater Aquariums 5-7cm

 Diet:

-Feeding Habits: Black Moors are omnivores and will eat a variety of foods.
+• Feeding Habits: Black Moors are omnivores and will eat a variety of foods.
 Offer a balanced diet that includes high-quality goldfish pellets, flakes, and occasional live or frozen foods like brine shrimp and bloodworms.
-Supplement their diet with blanched vegetables like zucchini, peas, and lettuce.
+Supplement their diet with blanched vegetables like peas.

 Behavior: